hcsaustrup/inside-nova-pro/README.md

 ## Hardware

 The system is based around the i.MX6UL SoM by Chinese company Forlinx.
-We refer to that as the *CPU Board*.
+We refer to that as the [CPU Board](Documentation/Hardware/CPU-Board.md).
 It features a Arm® Cortex®-A7 processor as well as RAM and NVRAM.
-The CPU Board is mounted on another board, which we call the *I/O Board*.
+The CPU Board is mounted on another board, which we call the [I/O Board](Documentation/Hardware/IO-Board.md).
 This board has all the I/O peripherals needed to communicate with sensors, network (either through wifi or Ethernet), GSM network as well as a siren and a smaller beeper.
 The I/O board also receives power from an external power supply and holds the battery.

 Read more about the hardware [here](Documentation/Hardware/).